NadyaNayme/nadyanay.me/README.md

 # Nadyanay.me

-Personal website handwritten with public facing files being ran through Gulp.
-Gulp is set up to minify the CSS and HTML, sign the CSS for integrity checking, and minimize all of my images.
+Personal website handwritten with public facing files being optimized using NPM Scripts.

+## To Do

+-   Redesigning site slightly
+-   Adding a blog/place for thoughts
+-   Updating Music and Anime recommendations
+-   Figure out how to do SRI via NPM Scripts now that I've replaced the old Gulp setup since everything broke over the past few years.

 ## Privacy